ctu-mrs/leader_follower_task/README.md

 The second UAV is designated as a follower.
 This is the vehicle, that you will be directly interacting with.

 Your task is to develop a control routine for the follower such that it keeps up with the leader for as long as possible.
 We have prepared some C++ code to get you started.
-Your entry point to the system is the [`src/follower.cpp`](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/src/follower.cpp) file.
-It creates a library, which is periodically called by the supervisor node to provide new control commands to the UAV.
+Your entry point to the system is the [`src/follower.cpp`](https://github.com/ctu-mrs/leader_follower_task/blob/master/src/follower.cpp) file.
+It creates a library, which is periodically used to generate new control commands for the follower UAV.
 The file already contains the following methods:

 * initialize - called only once on startup.
 This method is suitable for loading parameters from a configuration file.
 This way, you can tweak the parameters without needing to compile the package with every change.
-The default configuration file is [`config/follower.yaml`](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/config/follower.yaml).
+The default configuration file is [`config/follower.yaml`](https://github.com/ctu-mrs/leader_follower_task/blob/master/config/follower.yaml).
 * dynamicReconfigureCallback - use is optional, recommended for fine tuning of system parameters on the fly.
 Allows you to tweak system parameters while the program is running using the [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure).
-The default dynamic configuration file is [`cfg/Follower.cfg`](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/cfg/Follower.cfg)
+The default dynamic configuration file is [`cfg/Follower.cfg`](https://github.com/ctu-mrs/leader_follower_task/blob/master/cfg/Follower.cfg)
 * receiveOdometry - called every time a new odometry message is received.
 This will provide you with the latest information on the state of the follower UAV (position, orientation, velocity)
 * receiveTrackerOutput - called every time a new message is received.
 This will provide you with the actual state of the UAV, which already compensates for external disturbances.
 Use this instead of odometry, if you want to control the UAV relative to its actual position.
 * receiveUvdar - called every time a new UVDAR message is received.
 This will provide you the estimate of position of the leader UAV, based on the markers visible by the onboard cameras.